zhanyang01/Fun-Language-5622/README.md

 * 2nd week of June: Implement progress component for gamification features (progress bar and save progress feature)

-* 3rd week of June: Create profile page and refine associated features, deploy app
+* 3rd week of June: Create profile page and refine associated features, deploy application

 * 1st week of July: Implement interactive interface and create proficiency assessments

-* 2nd week of July: Create oral speaking page for each level and design achievement system for gamification features
+* 2nd week of July: Create oral-speaking page for each level and design achievement system for gamification features

 * 3rd week of July: Create landing page and practice assessments, implement email verification and test Fun Language App